AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 nav_order: 1
 ---

+# DEVELOPMENT BRANCH - THIS SRD IS A WORK IN PROGRESS AND INCOMPLETE.

 [![Brighter Worlds](TitleImage.png "Brighter Worlds RPG")](https://awkwardturtle.itch.io/brighter-worlds)

+Expect unedited text, typos, and missing hyperlinks.
+If you're looking for the current stable version go [here](https://brighterworldsrpg.com/).

 **Brighter Worlds** is a whimsical fantasy tabletop RPG with modular crunch.

 Writing & Layout by David Lombardo ([AwkwardTurtle Games](https://awkwrdturtle.games))

-Fully illustrated PDF version, featuring [Evlyn Moreau](https://www.patreon.com/evlynmoreau)'s artwork, is available [free on itch.io](https://awkwardturtle.itch.io/brighter-worlds).
+A fully illustrated PDF, featuring [Evlyn Moreau](https://www.patreon.com/evlynmoreau)'s artwork, is available [free on itch.io](https://awkwardturtle.itch.io/brighter-worlds).
 This PDF is **not** currently at version parity with this SRD, instead it matches the [live site's alpha version 0.9.3](https://brighterworldsrpg.com/).

 It is unfinished, currently at Beta Version 0.1, but approaching feature completeness.